seanjulagay/SimpleCalculator/README.md

 An attempt at creating a calculator without using the eval() method, using manual parsing and tokenization/lexing instead.

-I could have used eval, but I felt that manually doing it would help improve my skills as a future computer scientist.
+I could have used eval, but I felt that manually doing it would help improve my skills.

 This is my first JS project.
 Used this to learn about DOM and a lot of JS functions.